Phantasmagoria (video game): Plot

-Adrienne visits the nearly 110-year-old Malcolm Wyrmshadow (Douglas Seale), who is being cared for by Ethel (Lilyan Chauvin); Malcolm had been Carno's apprentice as a young boy.
-Malcolm reveals that Carno met his demise after his last wife, Marie (Traci Clauson), who was tired of being abused by him, discovered he was a murderer.
-Marie conspired with her lover, Gaston (Jeff Rector), Carno's prop master, to kill Carno by sabotaging the equipment for his most dangerous escapology trick "The Throne Of Terror", in which Carno donned a burning hood and escaped from bonds on a throne underneath a swinging axe.
-The sabotage left Carno horribly burned and disfigured and he was assumed dead, but he astonishingly survived and mutilated Marie and Gaston.
-After killing Marie by beheading her, Carno was impaled by Gaston, who then succumbed to his own wounds.
-Malcolm reveals that it was he who had originally sealed the demon in the estate's chapel.
-Malcolm also tells Adrienne about a ritual that can eradicate the demon.
-Later that night, Mike leaves the mansion, finally having completed installing the phone-line.
-Unbeknownst to Adrienne, Don murders Mike with an axe.
+Adrienne visits the nearly 110-year-old Malcolm Wyrmshadow (Douglas Seale), who is being cared for by Ethel (Lilyan Chauvin); Malcolm had been Carno's apprentice as a young boy and reveals that Carno met his demise after his last wife, Marie (Traci Clauson), who was tired of being abused by him, discovered he was a murderer.
+Marie conspired with her secret lover, Gaston (Jeff Rector), Carno's prop master, to kill Carno by sabotaging the equipment for his most dangerous escapology trick; "The Throne Of Terror", in which Carno donned a burning hood and escaped from bonds on a throne underneath a swinging axe.
+The sabotage left Carno horribly burned/disfigured and falling into a coma, assumed dead, but he astonishingly survived and then attacked Marie and Gaston, mutilating them both.
+After killing Marie by beheading her with the throne, Carno was then impaled by Gaston, before succumbing to his own wounds.

+Malcolm that reveals that it was he who had originally sealed the demon in the estate's chapel and also tells Adrienne about a ritual that can eradicate the demon.
+Later that night, Mike leaves the mansion, finally having completed installing the phone-line, but is then murdered by Don with an axe.
 Harriet, fearing for her safety, decides to leave with Cyrus as Don becomes more abusive and erratic.

 The next day Adrienne discovers she cannot leave the mansion and later finds a collection of photos of her in Don's darkroom which have her head cut off.
 She is confronted by Don, who is now completely insane and dressed like Carno.
 Adrienne scars Don's face with acid from his darkroom when he tries to kill her and flees, discovering the corpses of Mike, Harriet and Cyrus hidden throughout the mansion.
 Don captures Adrienne and straps her into the throne, but she distracts him long enough to free herself and trigger the swinging axe, which impales and kills Don.
-His death unleashes the demon, which pursues Adrienne through the mansion.
-She escapes long enough to perform a ritual that traps the demon once again.
-The game ends with Adrienne walking out of the mansion with a vacant stare, almost catatonic.
+His death unleashes the demon, which pursues Adrienne throughout the mansion.
+She escapes long enough to perform the ritual to trap the demon once again.
+The game then ends with Adrienne walking out of the mansion with a vacant stare, almost catatonic.